 March 17, hundreds of sights in Dubai and Abu Dhabi are painted emerald green — Burj Al Arab, Yas Viceroy, Dubai Duty Free Tennis Stadium, and many others.
-Tourists have a really magnificent view.
-There are many places in Dubai where you can have a great time on this day.
-Especially in many Irish-themed venues, like Fibber Magee’s, Irish Village or McGettigan’s Irish Bar.
+There are many places in Dubai where you can spend a day celebrating Saint Patrick’s.
+Number one choices for that, of course, would be the Irish-themed venues, like Fibber Magee’s, Irish Village or McGettigan’s Irish Bar.

-And even you are not Irish, you can enjoy this day of fun with your friends and family.
-All that is needed is a good mood, great company and (but it’s optional) some green accessories.
+And even you are not Irish, you are still more than welcome to enjoy Saint Patrick’s day with your friends and family.
+All that is needed is a good mood, great company and (optionally) some green accessories to put on.

 – In the beginning, Saint Patrick’s Day was Ireland’s holiday only.
 And during its celebration, there were no special events.
 This day gained wide popularity thanks to the Irish people who emigrated to the United States.
 Yearning for the homeland they began to celebrate it in a big way.
 On 17 March 1762, the first parade took place.